vipuldelwadia/soundcloud-dl/README.markdown

 * Merge the wget and curl version of the script and make it more user friendly.

 ## Known issues
-* will fail if the artists landing page isn't tracks again, but on purpose
+* will fail if the artists landing page isn't tracks

 ## License
 [CC-BY-NC](https://creativecommons.org/licenses/by-nc/2.0/), [Luka Pusic](http://pusic.si)